bigchaindb/BEPs/5/README.md

 - Update the workflows with the new deployment workflow(s).
   - Update `docker-compose.yml` to support the current deployment strategy i.e. BigchainDB + Tendermint + Stand alone MongoDB.
 - Integrate the development and CI compose file(s) in such a way that there are minimal differences and they can be tested on a CI, also rename the files:
-  - `docker-compose.yml` should have the base services i.e.
+  - `docker-compose.yml` will have the base services i.e.
-  BigchainDB, MongoDB, Tendermint and any tools on top can be made part of `docker-compose.dev.yml`
+  BigchainDB, MongoDB, Tendermint started with:
-    - docker-compose.travis.yml -> docker-compose.yml
-    - docker-compose.tendermint.yml -> docker-compose.dev.yml
+    - `docker-compose up bdb`
+  - Any tools used to help with development, `bigchaindb-driver`, `nginx`, and `curl-client`,can be brought up using:
+    - `docker-compose up curl-client`
+    - `docker-compose up bdb-driver`
+    - `docker-compose up vdocs`

 - Update the MongoDB and Tendermint version(s) to the latest supported version: